 Google has made consistent efforts to grow their review volume.
 They’ve not only encouraged local businesses to collect more customer reviews but also glorified the customers’ role in writing Google reviews.
 That’s why Google has made it extremely easy for customers to write reviews.

 Google’s ultimate focus is to strengthen its search platform by helping customers find local businesses.
 By reading real reviews from real customers, they can have a better idea of the kinds of services that you offer.
 This can go a long way in driving customers to contact a local business after viewing the search results.
 And that seems to be working!

-So, make sure that your business is listed on ‘ Google My Business’ and start collecting as many Google reviews as possible.
+So, make sure that your business is listed on Google Business Profile and start collecting as many Google reviews as possible.

 #2 Customers are checking your credibility.